EarthWolf Farms’ Journey

 Oct 2021 – Our high CBG Live Rosin which has a shatter like consistency.

-Dec 2021 – Our first few edible cannabis oils are produced at our partner’s processing facility.
+Dec 2021 – Our first few concentrate edible cannabis oils are being produced at our partner’s processing facility by us for sale.

 Over a full year has gone by since I last updated this blog.
 It seems like yesterday we started EarthWolf Farms.
 It has been unbelievably busy and challenging operating in this nascent industry growing a business while we grow ourselves, as individuals, as teams and as a country.

 Jan 2022 – Our edible cannabis oils were released into the Canadian recreational and medical markets via distributors (both provincial and private) by July 2022.
 We released our BC Rockstar edible cannabis oil first followed by our Kush blend; Zen Oil, both at concentrations of 25mg/ml to 30 mg/ml with total terpene concentrations of 2-5 mg/ml.
 These oils were received well having received many reviews from users who were able to recognize the oil formulation to be simple yet of quality ingredients.
 Earthwolf’s’ edible cannabis oils are made from three simple ingredients: bubble hash, organic coconut oil and organic olive oil.
 BC Rockstar was sold via Abba Medix to mainly veterans and patients who are registered with them and their associated clinics.

 April 2022 – BC Rockstar Oil, a small batch, beyond full spectrum edible cannabis oil made from organic bubble hash, organic cold pressed coconut oil and organic cold pressed extra virgin olive oil, first released to veterans in Canada via Abba Medix.